 - Outside resources, such as scholarships not reported to the financial aid office, can affect your eligibility.
 Please notify us, if you have any resources or scholarships that were given directly to you.
 Other resources that may affect your eligibility are: Florida PrePaid, Third Party payments, SSN or military benefits.

-It is the student's responsibility to fully read and understand the Terms and Conditions of Awards.
-The terms and conditions of awards gives more details on (including, but not limited to):
+It is the student's responsibility to fully read and understand the Terms & Conditions of Offers.
+The terms and conditions of offers gives more details on (including, but not limited to):

 - Attendance Policy